-- Concerns of a pastoral nature should normally be made to your child's Form Tutor or Head of Year, Head of Sixth Form - Jon Owen, Vice-Principal - Kavita Patel, Principal - Rebecca Glover or Head of the relevant Prep School - Concerns of an academic nature would be through the Head of Department or Senior Vice-Principal - Hannah Horwood. - If the nature of your concern is broader and may cover both academic and pastoral issues, then concerns should be directed to the Senior Vice-Principal Hannah Horwood.
+- Concerns of a pastoral nature should normally be made to your child's Form Tutor or Head of Year, Head of Sixth Form Jon Owen, Senior Vice-Principal Matthew Close, Principal Rebecca Glover or Head of the relevant Prep School - Concerns of an academic nature would be through the Head of Department or Vice Principal (Academic) Hannah Horwood. - If the nature of your concern is broader and may cover both academic and pastoral issues, then concerns should be directed to either the Senior Vice-Principal Matthew Close or Vice Principal (Academic) Hannah Horwood.